Homework for students: How to install Apache2 webserver on Ubuntu?

 When Apache2 is installed on Ubuntu, by default its root directory is created at this location: /var/www/html

-Any file you save in there ending in .html, apache2 will be able to serve to web clients.
+Any file you save in there that is probably configured with HTML standard ending in .html, apache2 will be able to serve to web clients.
 It is the root directory for the server..
 This is the location the server looks to serve .html/htm documents.

 The majority of Apache2 configuration files are stored in /etc/apache2 directory.
 In this directory is where you’ll fine server configuration settings, root directory controls and many of the different files that control Apache2 servers.